 The most effective way to bypass censorship of Proton Mail is to connect to the Tor network.
-Anyone can easily connect to Tor using the Tor browser (Download the Tor browser here).
+Anyone can easily connect to Tor using the Tor browser (Download the Tor browser here(new window)).
 Once connected on Tor, you can access Proton Mail normally without any issues.
 If Tor is also blocked, the Tor Project has provided simple instructions:

 If you want to be extra secure, as an optional step, you can also access Proton Mail by using our hidden service at protonirockerxow.onion.

 2. Complain to your Internet service provider

 Public pressure from ISP customers may encourage the Belarusian government to remove the block and try a different approach.
 This tactic may have previously played a part in helping us get unblocked in Turkey(new window) and Russia.